-California law addresses two main types of welfare fraud: recipient fraud and internal fraud.
+California Welfare & Institutions Code 10980 addresses two main types of welfare fraud: recipient fraud and internal fraud.

-Welfare recipient fraud, the more common form, is when people provide false or incomplete information in order to obtain welfare, food stamps or Medi-Cal benefits to which they are not legitimately entitled.
+Recipient fraud, the more common form, is when people provide false or incomplete information in order to obtain benefits, food stamps or Medi-Cal benefits to which they are not legitimately entitled.

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.